Click on each person’s profile to find out more about them and their research!

 Linus Blomqvist – Associate Researcher

 Linus is Director of the Conservation Program at the California-based think tank The Breakthrough Institute and is spending the next nine months as a visiting researcher with the DEEP group 2018-2019 and remains actively involved in the group’s research.
 Linus’s main interest is in how societies can decouple their environmental impacts from economic growth.
 He is particularly interested in the relationship between agriculture and conservation, and has co-authored peer-reviewed articles on livestock systems and food demand, as well as long-form essays on farmland biodiversity and cropland expansion.

 Tessa Smith – Research Assistant

-Tessa Smith will be working as a Research Assistant at the University of Tasmania node of CABAH from October 2017 onwards.
+Tessa Smith has been working as a Research Assistant at the University of Tasmania node of CABAH from October 2017 onwards.
 Before coming to Tasmania she completed her Honours at Deakin University studying ‘The consequences of marine-derived avian nutrient input into island ecosystems: Palaeoecological insights from Rimatara, French Polynesia” with Dr. Nicholas Porch.
 Tessa is enthusiastic about natural history and palaeoecology including plant science, entomology and geology- pretty much the worst person for going hiking with if you don’t want to be constantly stopping and looking at things.